Ivan Kelava

-Ivan Kelava (born 20 February 1988) is a Croatian professional footballer who most recently played as a goalkeeper for Australian A-League club Melbourne Victory.
+Ivan Kelava (born 20 February 1988) is a Croatian former professional footballer who played as a goalkeeper.

 Club career

 Kelava played for Dinamo Zagreb's youth teams from 1997, being promoted to the club's senior squad in the summer of 2006.

 Dinamo Zagreb

-He started his first–team career as the club's fourth–choice goalkeeper and did not appear in any competitive matches during the 2006–07 season.
-Kelava debuted for Dinamo in the Croatian Cup in September 2007, before eventually making his Croatian First League debut in a 2–1 away victory against NK Zadar on 27 October 2007.
-By the end of the season he managed to establish himself as the club's second–choice goalkeeper, making a total of 7 league appearances.
+Kelava started his first–team career as the club's fourth–choice goalkeeper and did not appear in any competitive matches during the 2006–07 season.
+Kelava debuted for Dinamo Zagreb in the Croatian Cup in September 2007, before eventually making his Croatian First League debut in a 2–1 away victory against NK Zadar on 27 October 2007.
+By the end of the season he managed to establish himself as the club's second–choice goalkeeper, making a total of seven league appearances.
 On 2 October 2008, he made his European debut, replacing the injured Tomislav Butina in the opening minutes of the second leg of their UEFA Cup first round fixture against Sparta Prague.

-In August 2009, Kelava was loaned to Lokomotiva, where he established himself as their first–choice goalkeeper and made a total of 33 league appearances.
+In August 2009, Kelava was loaned to Lokomotiva Zagreb, where he established himself as their first–choice goalkeeper and made a total of 33 league appearances.

 On 16 September 2010, Kelava kept a clean sheet in a 2–0 home win against Villarreal in the club's opening UEFA Europa League group match of the season.
 He was the first choice goalkeeper in the 2011–12 season as well, becoming a hero among Dinamo fans after making a number of crucial saves in the return leg of the Champions League play-off against Malmö FF which saw Dinamo through.